Climate Change Knowledge.org

 Future commitment calculations depend on the what the climate sensitivity is.

-The ocean heat lag and the very long atmospheric lifetime of CO2 makes today's commitment about double today's warming (NRC Climate Stabilization 2011).
+The ocean heat lag and the very long atmospheric lifetime of CO2 makes today's total 'equilibrium' commitment (long after 2100) about double today's warming (NRC Climate Stabilization 2011).

 The latest 2015 research by K. Zickfeld makes the situation clear.